 Sahti: Finland’s Unique and Oldest Farmhouse Ale

-Who doesn’t like a refreshing libation during an event, after a long day of work, or even relaxing in the sauna?
+Who doesn’t like a refreshing libation during an event, after a long day of work, or even while relaxing in the sauna?
 The Finns certainly do!
-The reverence of beer dates back centuries in Finland, even appearing in their nation epic the Kalevala.
+The reverence of beer dates back centuries in Finland, even appearing in their national epic, the Kalevala.

 Origin of Sahti

-Uniquely, sahti is one of the oldest brewing styles still used in modern day, preceded only by lambic from Belgium.
+Uniquely, sahti is one of the oldest brewing styles still used today, preceded only by lambic from Belgium.
 Traditionally, women were the brewers in Finnish society, closely guarding their recipes.
-Daughters would inherit these closesly guarded recipies from their mothers, keeping these secrets within the family for generations.
+Daughters would inherit these closely guarded recipes from their mothers, keeping these secrets within the family for generations.

-Despite being mainly a farmhouse ale, records indicate Sweden was importing sahti throughout the 16th century.
-The tradition of home brewing remained strong until the passage of the Prohibition Act began in 1919 in Finland.
-Ultimately, this act was repealed in 1932.
+Although mainly a farmhouse ale, records indicate that Sweden imported sahti throughout the 16th century.
+The tradition of home brewing remained strong in Finland until the passage of the Prohibition Act in 1919.
+Ultimately, the country would repeal this act in 1932.

-Sahti brewing regained its popularity in the 1980s, when the brewery Lammin Sahti began commercial brewing of this again.
-Eventually, in 2002 the EU granted Finland a protected designation of origin (PDO) over sahti, as the only Nordic country that brews this ale.
+Sahti brewing regained its popularity in the 1980s, when the brewery Lammin Sahti began commercial production again.
+Eventually, in 2002, the EU granted Finland a protected designation of origin (PDO) for sahti, as the only Nordic country to brew this ale.

 Brewing Methods of Sahti

-Sahti varies from other ales in both its brewing method and contents.
+Sahti differs from other ales in both its brewing method and its ingredients.
 What makes this beer stand apart is the flat, sweet, murky, and dark qualities of this farmhouse ale.
 In ancient brewing, wild yeast was a common ingredient to ferment this ale.
 While recipes were close family secrets, traditional ingredients include:

 • Barley